brandur/sorg/content/drafts/postgres-sortsupport.md

 Postgres will follow a references back to the heap when comparing values (and they're therefore appropriately called pass-by-reference types).
-Postgres is very fast, so that's still a fast operation, but it's obviously slower than comparing short values that are readily available in memory.
+Postgres is very fast, so that still happens quickly, but it's obviously slower than comparing values readily available in memory.

 !fig src="/assets/postgres-sortsupport/sort-tuples.svg" caption="An array of sort tuples."

-SortSupport augments pass-by-reference types by bringing some information about their heap value right into the sort tuple to save trips to the heap.
+SortSupport augments pass-by-reference types by bringing a representative part of their value into the sort tuple to save trips to the heap.
 Because sort tuples usually don't have the space to store the entirety of the value, SortSupport generates a "digest" of the full value called an **abbreviated key**, and stores it instead.
 The contents of an abbreviated key vary by type, but they'll aim to store as much sorting-relevant information as possible while remaining faithful to the sorting rules of type.

-Abbreviated keys should never produce an incorrect comparison, but it's okay if one can't be fully resolved by what's in the abbreviated key.
+Abbreviated keys should never produce an incorrect comparison, but it's okay if they can't fully resolve one.
 If two abbreviated keys look equal, Postgres will fall back to comparing their full heap values to make sure it gets the right result (usually called an "authoritative comparison").

 !fig src="/assets/postgres-sortsupport/abbreviated-keys.svg" caption="A sort tuple with an abbreviated key and pointer to the heap."